Tom Monahan: Career

-Non-Profit Governance and Leadership"
+Non-profits

 Monahan is involved in the non-profit sector, serving on the boards of the Johns Hopkins Health System and the Boys & Girls Clubs of America.
-He is also a trustee for The Nature Conservancy of Maryland and DC and a member of the The Economic Club of Washington, D.C.
+He is also a trustee for The Nature Conservancy of Maryland and DC and a member of The Economic Club of Washington, D.C.

 Personal life

 Monahan is married to Sharon Kerrie Marcil, who graduated from Duke University and received an M.B.A. from Harvard University.
 Marcil is the North America regional chair at the Boston Consulting Group.